The Boxcar Children: Series

+The series are divided into mysteries and specials; all of the specials were written after Warner's death.
+As of 2021, there were 159 mysteries and 21 specials in the series.
+In 2017, the first Boxcar Children miniseries was published (Great Adventure), and since 2021 three more have been written (Creatures of Legend, Endangered Animals, and Summer of Adventure).
+In addition, two spin-off series have been released.
+The first, The Adventures of Benny and Watch was published from 1998–2004, and the second, The Jessie Files, began in 2022.

+In May 2023, original publisher Albert, Whitman and Company sold the rights to the Boxcar Children series to Penguin Random House.

 About the author

 Warner's life was chronicled in the biography Gertrude Chandler Warner and the Boxcar Children by Mary Ellen Ellsworth, illustrated by Marie DeJohn, which tells the story of Warner's childhood living across the street from the railroad tracks, her bouts with poor health, her teaching career, her earliest attempts at writing, and her inspiration for The Boxcar Children.

 In July 2004, a museum in Putnam, Connecticut, was opened in a red boxcar to honor Gertrude Warner and the Boxcar Children series.
-She is buried in Grove Street Cemetery, Putnam, Connecticut.

 As she wrote the story, Warner read it to her classes and rewrote it many times so the words were easy to understand.
 Some of her pupils spoke other languages at home and were just learning English, so The Boxcar Children gave them a fun story that was easy to read.
 Warner once wrote that the original book "raised a storm of protest from librarians who thought the children were having too good a time without any parental control!
 That is exactly why children like it!"